Wraparound

 Summary: (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to examine the feasibility of applying a wraparound strategy to children with emotional and behavioral disturbances within the foster care system and their foster, biological, and/or adoptive families.
 Participants were randomly assigned to Wraparound services or to usual foster care services.
-Measures utilized include placement settings and changes, runaway status, and incarceration.
-Results indicate the Wraparound group had significantly fewer changes after the beginning of the intervention than did those receiving standard services.
+Measures utilized include placement setting records and foster care payment records.
+Results indicate the Wraparound group had significantly fewer changes in placement settings after the beginning of the intervention than did those receiving standard services.
 Groups did not differ on number of runaway incidents per year: both groups decreased in incidents after receiving services.
 However, Wraparound children with runaway incidents showed a decrease in the number of days away, while the comparison group showed an increase.
 Both groups increased in the number of days spent incarcerated for the subset of children with any incarceration, but the increase was significantly greater for the standard services group.
 Finally, the Wraparound group children were significantly more likely to have received a permanent placement than were the comparison children.
 Limitations include lack of postintervention follow-up.

 Length of controlled postintervention follow-up: None.